PTheyssen/blog/posts/2023-12-22-phone-prices.markdown

 - brilliant
 - org file browsing + flat habits

-Thats why I want to stay with an Iphone, although they are of course very pricy.
+Thats why I want to stay with an Iphone, although they are of course very pricey.
 Luckily, buying refurbed nowadays is a great option, but when I started looking up some prices there seems to be quite a lot of movement going on.